kjchiyon/tpms/README.md

 A very very small and simple program that manages product information of a tech company.

+First academic coding project.
 Demonstrates data handling and file IO.

-First academic coding project.
+Find documentation and manual inside "1H_G9.pdf"